CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 When the Extended script description mode is active, the input help mode (NVDA+1) is modified as follows.
 If a script has no description, the script's name and class are reported.
 If a script has a description, its description is reported as usual.
-The gesture to activate or deactivate this feature is `NVDA+X, D`.
+The gesture to activate or deactivate this feature is `NDTTGesture, D`.

 Executing a gesture bound to a script without description in input help mode also create an entry for this script in the gesture management dialog.
 This entry is located in a dedicated category called "Scripts without description (modify at your own risk!)".